OutUK: When did gay men first start identifying themselves as Bears?

 affirmation for me as I began to examine the subculture and some of the trends that

-I guess one thing that surprised was that although Bears in many ways
+existed in it.
+I guess one thing that surprised was that for many years Bears

-have been excluded from the gaystream, that's mainsteam gay images and gaystream culture,
+had been excluded from the gaystream, that's mainstream gay images and gaystream culture.

-that a lot of men experienced within Bear communities themselves...if you don't
+that a lot of men experienced within the Bear communities.
+That was true if you didn't

-quite meet the full description of being bearded or boast a perfect pelt.
-There's
+quite meet the full description - by being fully bearded and boasting a perfect pelt.

-definitely a bear icon image that has developed and if you don't meet the full description
+There's definitely a bear icon image that developed and if you didn't meet the full description

 ..say for myself I'm not particularly fat so there's some people who would not